BenMakesGames/RandomHelpers/README.md

 var (x, y) = Random.Shared.NextDoublePointInACircle();
 ```

-The alias `NextFloatPointInACircle` also exists, in case you like calling floats `float` instead of `single`.
+The alias `NextFloatPointInACircle` also exists, in case you like calling floats "Float" instead of "Single".

 ## `T Random.NextEnumValue<T>()`